ecogex/bitcoinsymbol-website/README.md

 # Bitcoin Symbol

-A web page to promote Ƀ.
+A web page to promote Ƀ as the Bitcoin symbol.